 If you are interested in becoming a volunteer, please click on the link below to sign up for the many opportunities the Extravaganza offers.
 The 2017 Gingerbread Extravaganza was our most successful year to date because of our amazing volunteer corps – builders and event volunteers alike – and we want to continue that tradition!
 We need you!

 Joining the Extravaganza each year are Junior League of Jacksonville Sustainers, who create themed trees that are showcased throughout Old St. Andrews.
 Betsy Lovett’s towering and beautiful angel tree remains the Extravaganza’s centerpiece.

-This charity event benefits the children’s programs of the Jacksonville Historical Society.
+This charity event benefits the children’s programs and archives of the Jacksonville Historical Society.

-The Gingerbread House Extravaganza is supported by a grant from the Endowed $10,000 Event Grant Fund established 2015 by Delores Barr Weaver.
+The Jacksonville Historical Society’s Gingerbread House Extravaganza is supported by a grant from the Delores Barr Weaver Forever Event Fund, est. 2015.